apache/couchdb-documentation/src/intro/overview.rst

 histories.
 Updates to documents can be implemented to exploit incremental field and blob replication, where replicated updates are nearly as efficient and incremental as the actual edit differences ("diffs").

-The CouchDB replication model can be modified for other distributed update models.
-If the storage engine is enhanced to allow multi-document update transactions, it is possible to perform Subversion-like "all or nothing" atomic commits when replicating with an upstream server, such that any single document conflict or validation failure will cause the entire update to fail.
-Like Subversion, conflicts would be resolved by doing a "pull" replication to force the conflicts locally, then merging and  re-replicating to the upstream server.

 Implementation
 ==============